mountaineerbr/shellChatGPT/man/README.md

 session (the dot means *current session*): “`/copy . .`”, “`/fork.`”, “`/sub`”, and “`/grep` \[*REGEX*\]”.

-From the command line on invocation, there is also, or simply “`.`”.
+From the command line on invocation, simply type “`.`” as the first positional argument.

 It is possible to copy sessions of a history file to another file when a second argument is given to the “`/copy`” command.

+Mind that forking a session will change to the destination history file and resume from it as opposed to just copying it.

 <!--
 If "`/copy` _current_" is run, a selector is shown to choose and copy